 Eurycoma Longifolia (Longjack)

-Longjack has been used in the Orient to support healthy libido.
-While formal studies have not been done in humans, recent informal ones on murine models have shown that Longjack may increase free serum testosterone levels.3,4 As such, it works synergistically with other ingredients in TestoBoost that work in similar ways, including acetyl-L-carnitine, catuaba bark, maca root, coleus forskohlii (forskolin), muira puama, chasteberry (vitex agnuscastus - ecdysteroids), suma root (beta ecdysone - also known as beta ecdysterone and 20 beta hydroxyecdysterone), schisandra chinensis, and avena sativa.
+Longjack has been used in the Orient to support sexual health.* While formal studies have not been done in humans, recent informal ones on murine models have shown that Longjack may support free serum testosterone levels.3,4 As such, it works synergistically with other ingredients in TestoBoost that work in similar ways, including acetyl-L-carnitine, catuaba bark, maca root, coleus forskohlii (forskolin), muira puama, chasteberry (vitex agnuscastus - ecdysteroids), suma root (beta ecdysone - also known as beta ecdysterone and 20 beta hydroxyecdysterone), schisandra chinensis, and avena sativa.

 As well, ALCAR seems to have an effect on the hypothalamic-pituitary-testicular axis.
 Studies have shown that ALC prevented the decrease in plasma testosterone levels after chronic swimming6, and that ALC stimulates testosterone production7.

-Genistein (4',5,7-trihydroxyisoflavone), a major isoflavone in soybeans and a specific inhibitor of protein tyrosine kinase, acts to decrease estrogen in the body.
-A recent study has shown that there is a synergistic anti-estrogenic effect of indole-3-carbinol and genistein.8 As well as these two ingredients, TestoBoost also contains other antiestrogenic compounds including calcium-d-glucarate,9 chrysin and ipriflavone.10,11 The addition of bioperine increases the absorption of these and other ingredients increasing the biological synergistic effects of the combination of ingredients on lowering estrogen effects.
+Genistein (4',5,7-trihydroxyisoflavone), a major isoflavone in soybeans and a specific inhibitor of protein tyrosine kinase.
+A recent study has shown that there is a synergistic effect of indole-3-carbinol and genistein.8 As well as these two ingredients, TestoBoost also contains other compounds including calcium-d-glucarate,9 chrysin and ipriflavone.10,11 The addition of bioperine increases the absorption of these and other ingredients increasing the biological synergistic effects that may help support a healthy estrogen balance.*

 Prickly Pear Extract *